 - Give the schedule a meaningful name to help differentiate it from any other schedules.

 - Specify whether you want to deploy the latest version of the project, or select a particular version.

 - Specify the Deployment Command to use to deploy the project.
 Schedules are intended for automatic or non-interactive execution of script files or notebooks, therefore only

 If there is no deployment command listed, you cannot deploy the project.
 Return to the project and add a deployment command, or ask the project owner to do so if it’s not your project.
 See Configuring project settings for more information about adding deployment commands.

-Use the controls to specify how often and when you want to schedule the deployment, or select Custom and enter a valid cron expression.
-To help ensure your schedule runs when you intend it to, we recommend you verify your cron expression before saving your schedule.
+- Use the controls to specify how often and when you want to schedule the deployment, or select Custom and enter a valid cron expression.
+To help ensure your schedule runs when you intend it to, Anaconda recommends you verify your cron expression before saving your schedule.